tomkludy/md_to_conf/README.md

 # Documentation
 ## Markdown to Confluence Converter

-A script to import every markdown document under the dagrofa-merkur/docs folder into Confluence.
+A script to import every markdown document under a specified folder into Confluence.
 It handles inline images as well as code blocks.
 Also there is support for some custom markdown tags for use with commonly used Confluence macros.